 Bipolar Disorder

 Bipolar Disorder, once referred to as manic-depression, is characterized by a distinct change in mood states ranging from depression to a more heightened, energetic, or irritable state referred to as mania.
-The manic phase of the bipolar continuum can range from severe to moderate to a more manageable condition referred to as hypomania.
+These mood episodes can vary in intensity, with the manic phase of the bipolar continuum ranging from severe to moderate to a more manageable condition referred to as hypomania.

 Bipolar Disorder may show up differently in different individuals and sometimes takes time to properly diagnose.
-Therapists at CBTDenver can do a thorough diagnostic evaluation to determine if a client has bipolar disorder and suggest a treatment plan based upon evidence-based treatments.
+Therapists at CBT Denver can do a thorough diagnostic evaluation to determine if a client has bipolar disorder (BD) and suggest a treatment plan based upon evidence-based treatments.

 Creating a consistent sleep-wake cycle is a foundation of minimizing relapse.
 The other aspect of IPSRT involves selecting and working on an interpersonal problem such a an interpersonal dispute, grief or a role transition.